Priyavarman007/Priyavarman-s-Portfolio/README.md

 # Priyavarman - Data Analyst Portfolio
 ## About
 Hi, I'm Priyavarman!
 Welcome to my data analyst portfolio!
-I am a highly motivated and detail-oriented individual with a strong educational background in Computer Science, having earned my Bachelor of Science degree in the field.
+I am a highly motivated and detail-oriented individual with a strong educational background in Computer Science, having earned my Bachelor of Science degree in the Computer Engineering Technology.
 Throughout my academic journey, I developed a keen interest in leveraging data to derive meaningful insights, which led me to specialize in data analysis.

 Check out my projects to see how I analyze data, work with Python and SQL, and create visualizations using tools like Power BI and Tableau.
 Each project reflects my passion for turning data into meaningful insights!